 Incoming Prime Minister Justin Trudeau has said he will end Canada's bombing campaign against fighters with the so-called 'Islamic State' (IS).
 The announcement follows a telephone call with US President Barack Obama.

-Canadian fighter jets will be ending theirsorties against suspected IS fighters in Syria and Iraq,
+Canadian fighter jets will be ending their sorties against suspected IS fighters in Syria and Iraq, Trudeau said Tuesday.

 While Canada remains "a strong member of the coalition against (Islamic State)," Trudeau said he made clear to the US president "the commitments I have made around ending the combat mission."